stacks-network/docs/_develop/zero_to_dapp_1.md

 Welcome to the Blockstack Zero-to-DApp tutorial.
 The tutorial uses the Blockstack platform to teach you about blockchain technology and the Blockstack Ecosystem.
 The tutorial teaches you what makes a DApp different than a traditional application.
 You'll build and run a DApp.
-You'll also learn about the Application Mining program which awards funds to DApp developer every month.

 The tutorial has four parts of which this is first, and it contains the following topics: